aliyavalieva/TimeZoneConverter/readme.txt

 5. Is there anything special we need to know in order to run your code?
 For A-Frame to activate the button you need to press a few pixels to the left of "D" in "Display"

+We are also unsure if we implemented the Alexa one correctly.
+It was very confusing but it does display the times in other time zones.
+We are unsure if this is a built in function, so if it is we did not know that.
+The documentation for it was not very straight forward.

 6. Did you implement any extra credit options?
 If so, which ones?
 We implemented all three of the frameworks